jrpaige/Solar/README.md

 # Time Series Forecasting of Solar Panel Costs
 ---

-This model uses data collected through Berkeley Lab's [Tracking the Sun](https://emp.lbl.gov/tracking-the-sun/) initiative.
-The datasets includes over 1.6 million observations of solar panel installations collected over twenty years.
-The project’s model employs univariate ARIMA time series analysis and multiple regressors to generate a forecast for a cost_per_watt target variable.
+The project’s model employs univariate ARIMA time series analysis and multiple regressors to generate a forecast for a cost_per_watt target variable of solar panel installations.
 The exploratory aspect of the project provided an opportunity to understand time series analysis on a granular level.

 <img  src="https://www.ecmag.com/sites/default/files/solar-energy-city.jpg" align="center"  >